University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 **Expected run time: 6 minutes**

+`snippy` generates multiple output files - the relevant file for today's practical is the ,

 ## 3.3 AMR variants of interest

 Gene of interest is ttrR-2 (mutations within these gene lead to meropenem resistance in the bacteria burkholderia)